Individualized Policy Evaluation and Learning under Clustered Network Interference: Policy Evaluation

 The explicit form of this estimator can be obtained by calculating the inverse of $\mathbb{E}\left[\phi(\bA_i)\phi(\bA_i)^\top \mid \bX_i\right]$, which contains up to the $\beta$-order product of individual-level treatment probabilities.
 Since directly computing the inverse of this matrix is tedious, one may obtain the weights for individual outcomes by leveraging the linearity of expectation and unbiasedness property of the estimator \citep[see][for a similar technique]{yu2022estimating}.
 Appendix~\ref{app:higherorder} provides an explicit expression of the proposed estimator under the general polynomial additive model.

 In principle, $\phi(\bA_i)$ can be extended to a vector of at most length $\sum_{k=0}^{M_i} {M_i \choose k} =2^{M_i}$, which allows for all possible treatment interactions within a cluster of size $M_i$.
-Under this extreme scenario, which implies no assumption about spillover effects, the proposed estimator can be shown to equal the standard IPW estimator given in Equation~\eqref{equ:Vhat:fullIPW}.
+Under this extreme scenario, which implies no assumption about spillover effects, the proposed estimator can be shown to be equal to the IPW estimator given in Equation~\eqref{equ:Vhat:fullIPW}.
 In practice, however, researchers must choose the value of polynomial order $\beta$ by considering a bias-variance tradeoff \citep[see also][who proposes a similar low-order interaction model in a design-based single network context]{cortez2022exploiting}.
+We can further extend our model by letting $\beta$ depend on cluster size $M_i$.
+This approach will allow for the inclusion of fewer interactions in smaller clusters.

 Our experience suggests that in most cases the linear or quadratic additivity assumption is sufficient for effective policy evaluation and learning.
 Formally, when the true model includes higher-order interactions, our estimator based on the linear additive assumption can be interpreted as the following approximation to the true policy value $V(\pi)$ given in Equation~\eqref{equ:V}, i.e.,